 Tufo - clay (PS), Sandy Clay (G), Clay Loam (PA)

-12 months in wood, 2 months in steel, 2 months in the bottle before release
+12 months in wood, 2 months in concrete, 2 months in the bottle before release

 Fragrant and refined, this lovely red features violet, wild berry, incense and crushed aromatic herb aromas.
 The bright linear palate offers juicy cherry, cranberry, star anise and a hint of coffee bean alongside silky tannins and nervous acidity.
 Drink through 2023.